cncf/tag-env-sustainability/website/content/glossary/_index.md

 #### **Emissions**

-An umbrella term under which for example also greenhouse gasses are covered.
-But emissions include other factors like micro particles that cause pollution.
+This is an umbrella term that usually is used to refer to gasses, but can also include other factors such as micro-particles.
 Emissions are categorized into three scopes:
-Scope 1: direct emissions: the CO2 output of the vehicles owned by the company Scope 2: indirect emissions: the power consumption of a data center, that causes emissions by the production of electricity Scope 3: indirect emissions, that not directly can be changed: delivery chain caused CO2 pollution
+Scope 1: direct emissions: for example the CO2 output of the vehicles owned by the company Scope 2: indirect emissions: for example the power consumption of a data center, that causes emissions by the production of electricity
+Scope 3: indirect emissions, that not directly can be changed: for example delivery chain caused CO2 pollution

 #### **Embodied (Carbon) Emissions**

-Embodied, sometimes referred to as Embedded, Carbon Emissions are all emissions caused during a good's production.
+Embodied (sometimes substituted with the word Embedded) Carbon Emissions are all emissions caused during a good's production.
 That can include anything from transportation, storage, heating, the production of other goods to finish this good and so on.

 #### **Environmental Sustainability**